USA Today Co.: 1984–2013

 In 1984, John Curley was appointed president and COO.
 In 1985, Curley became CEO and continued as president.

 The company was headquartered in Rochester until 1986, when it moved to Arlington County, Virginia.
 Its former headquarters building, the Gannett Building, was listed on the National Register of Historic Places in 1985.

 Douglas H. McCorkindale succeeded Curley as CEO in 2000 and chairman in 2001.
-That year, the company moved to its current headquarters in Tysons Corner, Virginia, a suburb of Washington, D.C.
+That year, the company moved to its headquarters in Tysons Corner, Virginia, a suburb of Washington, D.C.

 Beginning in 2005 at the Fort Myers News-Press, Gannett pioneered the mojo concept of mobile multimedia journalists, reporters who were initially untethered from conventional newsrooms and drove around their communities filing hyperlocal news in various formats including text for print publication, still photos for print and online publication, and audio and video for the News-Press website.
 The practice has spread throughout the chain.

 In 2010, Gannett increased executive salaries and bonuses; for example, Bob Dickey, Gannett's U.S. newspapers division president, was paid $3.4 million in 2010, up from $1.9 million the previous year.
 The next year, the company laid off 700 U.S. employees to cut costs.
 In the memo announcing the layoffs, Dickey wrote, "While we have sought many ways to reduce costs, I regret to tell you that we will not be able to avoid layoffs."

 On March 7, 2011, Gannett replaced the stylized "G" logo in use since the 1970s (notably used on its TV stations as a corporate/local ID with different animations), and adopted a new company tagline: "It's all within reach."

 In February 2012, Gannett announced that it would implement a paywall system across all of its daily newspaper websites, with non-subscriber access limited to between five and fifteen articles per month, varying by newspaper.
 The USA Today website became the only one to allow unrestricted access.

 On March 24, 2012, the company announced that it would discipline 25 employees in Wisconsin who had signed the petition to recall Governor Scott Walker, stating that this open public participation in a political process was a violation of the company's code of journalistic ethics and that their primary responsibility as journalists was to maintain credibility and public trust in themselves and the organization.

 On August 21, 2012, Gannett acquired Blinq Media.

 Around the first week of October 2012, Gannett entered a dispute against Dish Network regarding compensation fees and Dish's AutoHop commercial-skip feature on its Hopper digital video recorders.
-Gannett ordered that Dish discontinue AutoHop on the account that it is affecting advertising revenues for Gannett's television station.
+Gannett ordered that Dish discontinue AutoHop on the account that it is affecting advertising revenues for Gannett's television stations.
 Gannett threatened to pull all of its stations should the skirmish continue beyond October 7, and Dish and Gannett fail to reach an agreement.
 The two parties eventually reached an agreement after extending the deadline for a few hours.